 How to create major minor diminished augmented and seventh chords can be learned quickly.
 Start with any Major Chord as a foundation to create all other chords.

-On this page you will learn how to use the major chord as the foundation.
+Here learn how to use the major chord as the foundation of all other chords.
 Use this chord to modify one or two notes within the major chord.

 A simple half step creates 60 chords on your own easily.
 This is powerful once you know the MAGIC FORMULA!

 This applies to learning chords on the piano or any other musical instrument.
 After reading this blog post you will be able to create 60 chords instantly.

 Learn how to create a major chord, minor chord, diminished chord, augmented chord or seventh chord.
 All of the piano chord notes are seen within this post.